 The vast majority of dogs will make a complete recovery within a week or so after eating rabbit poop.
-Those with longer-term symptoms are also likely to eventually recover.
+Those with longer-term symptoms are also likely to recover eventually.
 But they will need the help of a veterinarian to get an accurate diagnosis and accurate treatment.

 Preventing Rabbit Feces Ingestion

-If wild rabbit droppings is the issue, then it may be worth looking for walks and routes that avoid the densest rabbit populations.
+If wild rabbit droppings are the issue, then it may be worth looking for walks and routes that avoid the densest rabbit populations.
 This should help you avoid poop altogether.

 If pet rabbit droppings are the issue, it may be worth trying to separate the living spaces of your rabbit and your pup.
 This will help to keep the rabbit feces away from your curious canine.
 If you live in the countryside and wild rabbits are in your yard, you may need to look through your yard before letting Fido outside.

 Healthy rabbits can be carriers for salmonella bacteria, just as healthy dogs can.
 There is a potential risk that salmonella can pass on via almost any mammal feces, and salmonella can cause long-term diarrhea in dogs.